DataDog/hiring-engineers/answers.md

 If I start the app with ddtrace-run I get the following error:
 `ERROR:ddtrace.writer:cannot send services: [Errno 61] Connection refused`

-If I just instrument the code (following the flask documentation) I get the following warning:
+If I manually instrument the code (following the flask documentation) I get the following warning:
 ` * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 No handlers could be found for logger "ddtrace.writer"`

-I have added the code (basically the code from the exercise + the tracer lines) here.
+I have added the code (basically the code from the exercise + the tracer lines) [here](src/stigs_app.py).
 Maybe I did something wrong, wouldn't be the first time ;) Anyway - this task was a fail for me!

 <b>Bonus Question:</b> What is the difference between a Service and a Resource?
-Without really knowing how Datadogs define these terms, my interpretation would be that a Service is the application (end-to-end) as a whole, and a Resource is a component (backend-DB, web-server, etc.) that is part of the Service.
+Without really knowing how Datadogs define these terms, my interpretation would be that a Service defines the application, end-to-end and as a whole.
+A Resource is a component (backend-DB, web-server, app-server) that is part of the Service, and fuels it with the "stuff" it needs to serve it's purpose.

 ## The Final Question
-I have been thinking about this throughout the exercise, and in the end you can monitor just about anything if you have the right handles and interfaces for it :) That is pretty cool - the framework is flexible.
+I have been thinking about this throughout the exercise, and in the end you can monitor just about anything if you have the right apis and interfaces for it.
+An internal Datadog use case could be tied to weather.
+Everyone talks about the weather :) Wouldn't it be a suitable "new-hire" task (no matter if you are a technician or sales) to write a check that queries the weather (temperature, etc.) from a public API, provides a personal metric (possibly also events) that is displayed in a Datadog wide weather Dashboard?

-As a sales-driven technician, one neat use case could be to monitor the state of an opportunity in whatever opportunity tracking tool you are using.
-Let's face it - noone looks at that anyway ;) A Slack notification, and the whole team can tale part in celebrating progress and success.
+## Final word
+That conludes my "Hiring Exercise".
+Although I really got stuck on a some of the tasks, I had my fun :) If I'd had more time, I'd probably have played around more as well.
+I wish anyone who might read this a great week!

+Cheers,
+Stig